Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 The number of possibilities grows faster than any other complexity we’ve seen.

-By definition, n! (n factorial) means: n × (n - 1) × (n - 2) × ... × 1
+By definition, n! (n factorial) means n × (n - 1) × (n - 2) × ... × 1, which gives:

-Even at n = 15, the numbers are already in the trillions which makes it completely impractical to compute.
+Even at n = 15, the numbers are already in the trillions, which makes it completely impractical to compute.

 A classic example of O(n!) is generating all permutations of a string.